pedrofranke/ProyectoFinal-Henry/README.md

    - *Objective:* +7%.

 4. **Supply Index:**
-   - *Definition:* Annual increase in the absolute number of businesses with reviews.
+   - *Definition:* Annual decrease in the absolute number of businesses with reviews.
-   - *Objective:* +5%.
+   - *Objective:* -5%.

 5. **Market Index:**
-   - *Definition:* Annual increase in the average number of reviews.
+   - *Definition:* Annual decrease in the average number of reviews.
-   - *Objective:* +3%.
+   - *Objective:* -3%.

 ## Selected Technologies